Saint of Killers: The Making of the Saint

 Due to his many murders, the soldier was sent to Hell.
-When a soul enters Hell, the horror of the environment's sheer hostility evaporates away the humanity from it, along with all the love, fear and hatred.
-However, the soldier's hatred could not be contained, and the freezing cold soul of the gunman caused Hell to literally freeze over.
-Disturbed and intrigued, the Devil personally came out of his palace to learn what had happened.
+When a soul enters Hell, the horror of the environment's sheer hostility evaporates away the humanity and emotion from it, but the soldier's hatred was so strong, it was able to persist.
+The freezing cold soul of the gunman caused Hell to literally freeze over, drawing the Devil out of his palace to investigate.

 The Devil tried beating the hatred out of the soldier, to no avail.
-The soldier's hatred remained cold, untouchable and resilient.
-But eventually the soldier revealed the source of his intractable hate: the only good thing in his bad life was taken from him, and he died without killing McCready, leaving his thirst for vengeance unsated.
+Eventually the soldier revealed his history, the source of his hate, and his continuing desire for vengeance.
 The Angel of Death, in the area for a poker game and weary of his position, suggested a solution to both of their problems: the gunman would take his place, bringing death at God's will.
-He would wield two pistols, cast from the Angel's sword, and he could have his revenge and much, much more.
+He would wield two pistols, cast from the Angel's sword, and he could have his revenge and much more.
 The man agreed.
 The Devil tended to the gunman's wounds, the magical Walker Colts were cast, and the man left Hell—but not before gunning down the Devil after the latter insulted him.

-He returned to earth and slaughtered everyone in the town of Ratwater, including McCready and the corrupt preacher who travelled with him.
+He returned to earth and slaughtered everyone in the town of Ratwater, including McCready and the corrupt preacher who traveled with him.
 His killing was indiscriminate: no man, woman, nor child in the town was spared.
 Due to his dangerously uncontrollable nature, Heaven arranged for him to be put into a deep slumber, until God had need of him as His instrument of death and destruction.

 Four years after the events at Ratwater, he was summoned at a place called Wounded Knee Creek.